hsvgbkhgbv/shapley-q-learning/README.md

     python3 src/main.py --config=shaq --env-config=pred_prey_punish with env_args.miscapture_punishment=-1 checkpoint_path=results/models/shaq__2022-07-31_11-31-44 evaluate=True epsilon_test=False load_batch_path=[...] save_values_path=[...] save_actions_path=[...] save_state_path=[...]
 ```

-9. You can visualize and analyze the values, actions and states through the storage in the saved pickle files.
+9. You can visualize and analyze the learned values, actions and states through the storage in the saved pickle files.

 ## Citing
 If you use part of the work mentioned in this paper, please cite